 Return to: Residency Requirements

 The Ed.D. program requires students to attend one 3-day residency.
+There is also an optional advanced residency program offered.

 This face-to-face activity provides students with an opportunity to gain new scholarly perspectives on educational theory and practice and on The Richard W. Riley College of Education and Leadership’s focus on social change.